AC Astro Chicken

 --% Phase Completion

-FROM SEED TO REPLICATION COHORT — TIME × SCALE × RISK
+FROM SEED TO REPLICATION COHORT - TIME x SCALE x RISK

 Lane 1 // Time Phases